ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 whereby they can anticipate adverse visual and fitting issues with direct hands-

-on-the-patient eyewear design and frame fitting skills before the Patient has to
+on-the-patient eyewear design and handcrafting skills before the Patient has to

 endure them, thereby avoiding the necessity and inconvenience of return visits